 "We can't stop those scoundrels at City Hall or Regency Hall, but I can make sure their henchmen leave Coleman's with all the citations they came with."

 "I've constructed a ledger here," I said, opening it up to the first page, "listing the name of every girl in the chorus down the left side of the page.
 Across the top are the dates and shows.
-Every girl should be instructed to come to me before every show so I can make sure their pasties are properly fitted, after which I will check them off in my ledger so that I know, so that we both know, that every one of the 24 dancers has been inspected."
+Every girl should be instructed to come to me before every show so I can make sure their pasties are properly fitted, after which I will check them off in my ledger so I know, so we both know, that every one of the 24 dancers has been inspected."

 Coleman dropped what remained of his cigar under his heel, crushed out the embers, and grabbed away the ledger.

 "No one will get by me without being inspected.
 I guarantee it."

 He took his time examining what I had crafted.
 "Genius, Robert.
 Sheer, fucking genius.
 If you do what you say you can do, I'll double your salary.
 You have my guarantee on that."

 I spent the next half hour tossing up breakfast.
 Finally, I had a career, a profession, a future, and in show business, no less.